 Lynch told Pearse his plan but the commandant refused.
 Pearse told him negotiations had been opened with the British Command.
 Lynch could not go back to the yard to tell the men the decision, instead he went to talk with MacDermott who said Connolly was being taken on a stretcher to meet the British commander.
 MacDermott told Lynch to discard his Sam Brown and pistol and accompany the Connolly stretcher party.

 Lynch unhesitatingly stepped out to the sidewalk and two British officers in Riddall’s beckoned him to advance.
 The party was searched, which Lynch protested on the ground they were under a flag of truce and “the search was a reflection on our honour as Irish soldiers”.
-In Lynch’s pocket tunic they found loose pistol ammunition which he had overlooked.
-Then, surrounded by a heavy armed guard the party advanced to the Parnell Monument before being ordered to Dublin Castle.
+In Lynch’s pocket tunic they found loose pistol ammunition which he overlooked.
+Surrounded by a heavy armed guard the party advanced to the Parnell Monument before being ordered to Dublin Castle.

 In the Upper Castle Yard Lynch asked Connolly if he had any message to send thinking they would be sent back to Moore St. He said no and the party were marched off to Ship Street Barracks.
 They never saw Connolly again.
 Lynch protested their detention as prisoners but they were kept there overnight.
 Next morning his request to be returned was denied and on Sunday afternoon around 25-30 prisoners were marched off to Kilmainham.
 There a warder unceremoniously cuffed and pushed them through the doorway.
 Lynch’s protest against such treatment of “prisoners of war” was answered by a baton on the jaw.